Arabic League Brasili Mexico Germany U.S.A Italia

 In a particular way this is evidenced after an antibiotic therapy, or cortisones, in the diabetes, during the assumption of an oral contra conceptive, or of drugs that act on the central nervous system (tranquillizers, sleeping pills), or also if you use ant ulcerous drugs (cimetidina, antacids), or in pregnancy too.

 Candida proliferation is due to an incorrect diet, because fundamentally fungus feed them self with simple carbohydrates .
-In fact, the greed for Pane (Bread), or Potatoes, or Pizza, or Pasta (called from ENZO DI MAIO M.D. "four P"), or Sweets or Sugar is one of the characteristic symptoms of the Candida infection.
+In fact, the greed for Pane (Bread), or Potatoes, or Pizza, or Pasta (called from Dr. ENZO DI MAIO MD "four P"), or Sweets or Sugar is one of the characteristic symptoms of the Candida infection.

 This particular greed for simple sugars is mediated and motivated from the 79 toxins that monilia introduce in the emetic circle, which acts on the CNS (central nervous system) modifying the involved subject thought.
 It is comprehensible why Candida infection is responsible of the chronic fatigue syndrome from, of the hyperactivity, the depression, the anxiety, of the bulimia, of the anorexia.